d4n3sh/thedaneshproject/content/posts/2008-05-15-my-streamyx-is-screwed-again.md

 >
 > The girl I spoke to earlier was really nice and assisted me well.
 I hope I will get the same support from your team.
 >
-> I was also looking to upgrade my line to 4Mbps but they told me &#8220;port full&#8221; haa haa, I live in the city and there are no ports?
+> I was also looking to upgrade my line to 4Mbps but they told me "port full" haa haa, I live in the city and there are no ports?
 >
 > Anyways please fix my issue, I appreciate your quick response.